jimpick/wallaby-fevm-msg-signer/README.md

 SEED_PHRASE=@dontlookhere.txt
 ```

-The special "@" prefix tells the tools to read the contents of the seed phrase from
+The special "@" prefix tells the tool to read the contents of the seed phrase from
 the file named "dontlookhere.txt".

+With a single seed phrase, there are multiple accounts/addresses that you can
+use, starting from "Account 0".
+You can use the --account-number=<number> option
+with the tool to use accounts other than the first one.

 While you are in the GLIF Wallet, also record the address for "Account 0".
 Initially
 it will have no funds, so you will need to fund it from the Wallaby Faucet.